watzon/wasm-crypto/README.md

 # WASM Crypto

 Various Rust crypto libraries wrapped in WASM for use in Deno and the browser.
+This library is specifically made for use with Telegram crypto, but other non-telegram related things will be added here.

 # Usage